-Anti-Muslims hate is why Islamophobia awareness month exists
+Reminder: Bigotry against Muslims is why Islamophobia awareness month exists in the first place

 As Islamophobia Awareness Month (IAM) arrives, we are once again invited to reflect on the current reality of Muslims in the UK.
 For many of us, the daunting realisation that not much has changed since last year’s campaign has already set in.